Cussa/fvtt-true-d6/README.md

 ## Changelog

 ### 0.0.5 (In development)
+- 🐛 Roll a 1 is not a critical success
 - ✨ Use right click to exhaust a rollable skill
 - 🐛 Send attribute key to roll
 - 🔨 show Critical success even if not an attack